 How To Create CodeIgniter 4 Custom Library Tutorial

-Reading Time: 8 minutes
+Reading Time: 5 minutes

-29,528 Views
+30,892 Views

 Let’s get started.

-What is a CodeIgniter Library?
+What is a Library in CodeIgniter?

 Frameworks always follow MVC pattern.
 Each MVC is packed with OOPs concept and their modules.
 These modules are nothing but the reusable block of codes which we use by simply importing in application instead of writing code again and again.
 In CodeIgniter this is the concept termed as CodeIgniter Library.

-Libraries are classes, we can use it by it’s objects and sometimes we use static methods directly.
+Libraries are classes, you can use it by it’s objects and sometimes use by static methods directly.
+In CodeIgniter 4 you will find several libraries and/or services available as listed followings –

 • CURLRequest Class